zhsun0357/Seeing-Far-in-the-Dark-with-Patterned-Flash/README.md

 ### Synthetic Dataset
 We use RGB image (left) and depth map in [FlyingThings3D] dataset for both evaluation and training.
 We follow the image formation model in data synthesize process, including depth-dependent pattern warping and physics-based noise.
+We also notice that most current flash/no-flash reconstruction algorithms do not handle shadow correctly, since sharp shadow edges in no-flash images usually do not exist in flash images.
+We consider this effect with the stereo image pair provided by [FlyingThings3D] dataset.

 After downloading the [FlyingThings3D] dataset, please organize it as follows (split files are avaiable [here]):